GCDigitalFellows/GCDRI_databases/README.md

 This is the repo for all materials for the databases workshops.

-Open [dbcheatsheet.md](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/dbcheatsheet.md) contains SQL tips and commands.
+Open [dbcheatsheet.md](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/dbcheatsheet.md) to see SQL tips and syntax.

 Click on "Introduction to databases" below to get started!